-We may conduct clinical trials internationally, which may trigger additional risks.
+We conduct clinical trials internationally, which may trigger additional risks.

-Conducting clinical trials in Europe or other countries outside of the United States will have additional regulatory requirements that we will have to meet in connection with our manufacturing, distribution, use of data and other matters.
+Conducting clinical trials in Europe or other countries outside of the United States has additional regulatory requirements that we have to meet in connection with our manufacturing, distribution, use of data and other matters.
 Failure to meet such regulatory requirements could delay our clinical trials, the approval, if any, of cytisinicline by the FDA or other regulatory authorities, or the commercialization of cytisinicline, or result in higher costs or deprive us of potential product revenues.
+For example, we are currently conducting clinical trials in Spain and Portugal and will be subject to the local regulatory requirements of such jurisdictions.